 - Open the network MID-latent-active.pgmx, available in exercises.zip, in the folder solutions. - Right-click on an empty zone of the network panel to open the Network properties dialog.
-Check that Network type is Markov influence diagram (MID). - In the same Network properties dialog, go to tab Advanced, click the button Decision criteria, and check that cost is measured in British pounds and effectiveness in QALYs.
-Go back to the Advanced tab, click Temporal options and check that the cycle length is 1month. - Open the Node properties dialog for the chance node State [0].
+Check that Netowrk type is Markov influence diagram (MID). - In the Network properties dialog, go to tab Advanced, click the button Decision criteria, and check that cost is measured in British pounds and effectiveness in QALYs.
+Go back to the Advanced tab, click Temporal options and check that the cycle length is one month. - Open the Node properties dialog for the chance node State [0].
 Observe that name is State and time slice is 0.
-In the Domain tab, observe that the states are latent, active, and dead. - Open the Node properties dialog for the decision node Therapy and check that time slice is atemporal because this decision is made once and forever.
-In the Domain tab of the same dialog check that the options (the states) for this decision are new and standard. - Open the Node properties dialog for Cost of therapy [0] and check that its criterion is Cost (£). - Similarly, check that the criterion for Quality of life [0] is Effectiveness (QALY). - Check that the links are correct.
-For example, the links pointing at State [1] mean that the patient's state in one cycle depends on the state in the previous cycle and (if the patient was in latent state) on whether the therapy is applied.
-There is no link from Therapy to Quality of life [0] because the therapy has no direct effect on quality of life: its acts indirectly by delaying the transition from latent to active.

-- Open the probability table for State [0].
+In the Domain tab, observe that the states are latent, active, and dead. - Open the Node properties dialog for the decision node Therapy. - Pay attention now to node Therapy, which represents the decision of whether applying the new therapy when the disease is latent.
+(When the disease is already active, the therapy brings no benefit, so we do not need to decide whether it should be applied or not.)
+This decision is made once and forever, so it is atemporal.
+Check it by opening the Node properties dialog for this node and observing that time slice is atemporal.
+In the Domain tab check that the options for this decision are new and standard. - Open the Node properties dialog for Cost of therapy [0] and check that its criterion is Cost (£). - Similarly, check that the criterion for Quality of life [0] is Effectiveness (QALY). - Check that the links are correct.
+For example, the links pointing at State [1] mean that the patient's state in one cycle depends on the state in the previous cycle and (if the patient was in state latent) on whether the therapy is applied.
+There is no link from Therapy to Quality of life [0] because the therapy has no direct effect on the quality of life: its acts indirectly by delaying the transition from latent to active. - Open the probability table for State [0].
 Check that initially all patients are in state latent because this is the subpopulation of interest (when the disease is active or the patient is dead, it is not necessary to do a cost-effectiveness analysis to decide that the therapy should not be applied). - Open the probability table for State [1] and check that the transition probabilities agree with the statement of the problem. - Open the utility table for Cost of therapy [0] and check that it is correct.
 Do the same for Quality of life [0].